 - 2 or 3 organic carrots (about 9 ounces total)

 - 1 or 2 cloves organic peeled fresh garlic

 - Your choice of protein

-- Sunbasket umami glaze (coconut aminos - coconut vinegar - fish sauce - toasted sesame oil)
+- Sunbasket umami glaze (coconut aminos - rice vinegar - fish sauce - toasted sesame oil)